 a.
 Standards

 Dimensions

 Projection 3' min.
+A

-Length 4' min.  🚯
+Length 4' min. В

-Vertical Clearance 8' min.
-C
+Vertical Clearance 8' min. С

 Additional

-Must be securely an attached to the façad brackets, cables, or de with
+Must be securely and visibly attached to the façade with brackets, cables, or rods

-The length pf the car equal to or greater th of the doorway and/o surround or exterior mounted over nan the width or window
+The length pf the canopy must be equal to or greater than the width of the doorway and/or window surround or exterior casing it is mounted over

-May encroach beyor of-way line up to 10' part or all of the publ FDOT and Beaches approval may be req applicable. in to cover lic sidewalk.
-Energy
+May encroach beyond the rightof-way line up to 10' in to cover part or all of the public sidewalk.
+FDOT and Beaches Energy approval may be required where applicable.
 (7) Overhead Balcony - Large.
 An Overhead Balcony frontage is essentially a cantilevered gallery.
 Like the gallery, this structure projects out over the sidewalk providing shade and protection from the elements.
 It is typically used for ground floor commercial frontages on buildings set close to or at the right-of-way line.

 a.
-StandardsDimensionsDepth6' max.Vertical Clearance8' min.Additional
+Standards

+Dimensions

+Depth 6' max.
+A

+Vertical Clearance 8' min. В

+Additional

-Visible brackets or structural supports must be adeqautely spaced so as to be well integrated and harmonious with the windows and doors below
+Visible brackets or structural supports must be adequately spaced so as to be well integrated and harmonious with the windows and doors below

-May only be combined with Storefront and Lobby Frontage Type and must extend at least the full length of those frontages May encroach beyond the rightof-way line up to 8' to cover part/all of the sidewalk.
-FDOT and Beaches Energy approval may be required where applicable.
+May only be combined with

+Storefront and Lobby Frontage

+Type and must extend at least the

+full length of those frontages

+May encroach beyond the rightof-way line up to 8' to cover

+part/all of the sidewalk.
+FDOT and

+Beaches Energy approval may be

+required where applicable.